BetterUnborn/lonicam/README.md

 */5 * * * * (gpio -g pwm 12 0)
 ```
 This will disable the IR LEDs automatically every 5 minutes.
 Just to ensure they don't permanently lit up.

+## Enable the Pi's Watchdog

+Basically it is beneficial to set up the Pi's watchdog ... sometimes it occured to me that it got stuck or hung (maybe due to power struggles).
+The watchdog will bring it back to life again.

+''TODO:'' Tell why.